 Supported extensions for Microsoft Dynamics CRM

-You can customize Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update by using tools that are available in the Microsoft Dynamics CRM web application or that are described in the Microsoft Dynamics CRM SDK.
+You can customize Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) by using tools that are available in the Microsoft Dynamics CRM web application or that are described in the Microsoft Dynamics CRM SDK.
 These customizations are supported and can be upgraded.

 Customizations made using methods other than those described here are unsupported and could cause problems during updates and upgrades to Microsoft Dynamics CRM.
 For more information, see Unsupported Customizations.